-SubjuGator's external cameras utilize custom designed aluminum housings with Pentax 4mm F 1.2 CCTV CS mount lenses coupled to the internal electronics of the Matrix Vision mvBlueFox-120A color USB-2.0 camera.
-These two USB cameras used this year provide the AUV with better resolution and faster frame rates than any previous generation.
+SubjuGator's external cameras utilize custom designed aluminum housings with Matrix Vision mvBlueFox-120a color USB camera and Pentax 4mm f/1.2 CS-mount lenses.
+The two USB cameras used this year provide the AUV with better resolution and faster frame rates than any previous generation.

-The design of the camera housing was driven by two our team's desire to extend the operational depth of the submarine deeper than the limits of the AUSVI competition.
+The design of the camera housing was driven by our team's desire to extend the operational depth of the submarine deeper than the limits of the AUSVI competition and keep the additional weight low.